pathunstrom/personal-site/data/Post/building-with-statik.md

 header: web-dev
 summary: This shiny new blog was built with statik.
 Here's the basics.
 author: piper
+published: 2020-08-01
 ---

-It's been a wild week.
-On Monday I decided to make a new website.
-I had already taken a look at statik as a possible tool for the job, and set out to try.
-Less than 48 hours I launched.

-It's not feature complete yet, but it's a really solid start.
+Now that it's been up for a while, I'd like to talk about the tool I used to build this site.
+It's another static site generator that is great for folks who like to DIY.

 ## Why _ANOTHER_ Static Site Generator

-When you get into my specialties as a developers, I get opinionated.
+When you get into my specialties as a developer, I get opinionated.
 No surprise, we all do.
 So it should come as no surprise that as a dev who got my start building static websites in HTML and CSS, I have opinions on how I work with them.

 Most static site generators are single purpose: Jekyll makes great pages and blogs, but building any other taxonomy is annoying.
 Lots of other ssgs have this problem, too.
-Sphinx is _great_ for docs, but I wouldn't want to build a web page with it.
+Sphinx is _great_ for docs, but I wouldn't want to build a blog with it.

 This limitation was one I'm never happy with, because I almost always want to run multiple things off the same site.